Work which doesn't need planning permission

 Some types of building work and development don't need permission as long as they are within defined thresholds.
 This is called permitted development.

-Always double check if you'll need permission before starting any work, we are happy to provide information and advice.
+Always check if you'll need permission before starting any work.

 - Single storey ground floor extensions

 - Ground floor extensions of more than one storey